Please supply one email version of your paper, attached as a Word document.

 Articles should be accompanied by a brief abstract of approximately 250 words, and up to 10 keywords.

 Authors are encouraged to make full use of the advantages of online publication.
 Please use subheadings and try to include maps, figures or photographs to enhance your text.
 Refer to copyright regulations below before submitting images.

 Consider the international and interdisciplinary nature of Eras.
 Avoid jargon where possible and define your terms.
 Use non-discriminatory language at all times.

 Manuscripts submitted to Eras should be done so on an exclusive basis, and should not be under consideration by any other journal or publication at the time of submission or at any time thereafter until the completion of the editorial process.

 Authors should be careful to ensure that their manuscripts adheres to the Chicago (notes) style guide - the editors reserve the right to return papers (without further editing etc.) that do not adhere sufficiently to these guidelines.

-Eras requires a full bibliography of sources for each of the articles submitted, though this will not appear in the final published form.
+Eras requires a full bibliography of sources for each of the articles submitted.

 Arial 12 point, justified and double-spaced.